-Your "plan documents" list all the details for the plan you chose.
+Your plan documents list all the details for the plan you choose.
 This includes what's covered, what's not covered and what you will pay for services.
 Plan document names vary.

-They may include a Schedule of Benefits, Certificate of Coverage, Group Agreement, Group Insurance Certificate, Group Insurance Policy and/or any riders and updates that come with them.
+They may include a Booklet-Certificate, Schedule of Benefits, Certificate of Coverage, Group Agreement, Group Insurance Certificate, Group Insurance Policy and/or any riders and updates that come with them.